Nonclassical light generation and control from laser-driven semiconductor intraband excitations

 \section{Theoretical Description}

-In the following, we analyze the interaction of a semiconductor with a multi-mode quantized electromagnetic field.
-The total Hamiltonian for the charged particles (numbered with indices $k$ and $k'$) and the electromagnetic field (modes numbered with index $j$) in the Schr\"odinger representation within the Coulomb gauge reads as follows {(known as Pauli-Fierz Hamiltonian, see overview and details in \cite{PFH})}:

-Here, $e_{k}$ and $m_{k}$ are the charge and mass of the particle with index $k$\,, $\sum\limits_{k\,k'}U_{k\,k'}$ includes particle-particle mutual interactions, as well as the interaction of each particle with external non-propagating (longitudinal) fields, i.e., scalar potentials of electromagnetic fields.
-The interaction-free part of the quantized electromagnetic field modes $j$ are encoded in the terms $\omega_{j}\hat{N}_{j}$, with $\omega_{j}$ the corresponging frequency and $\hat{N}_{j}$ the photon number operator where we neglected an unimportant constant vacuum energy term.
-Further, $\hat{\vec{p}}_{k}$ is the momentum operator of particle $k$, and $\hat{\vec{A}}_{j}$ is the vector potential operator of the field mode $j$.
-This is the most general non-relativistic description of charged particles interacting with a radiation field neglecting spin (which can be extended separately within the Pauli-Fierz Hamiltonian).

-In order to solve the system governed by the Hamiltonian \eqref{eq:Hamiltonian}, we use the following assumptions and discuss carefully their validity.
-First, we assume a number of electrons $n_{\mathrm{e}}$ being excited solely into the lowest conduction band that are driven by the strong laser field without transitions to other bands, i.e., the band dispersion of the conduction band $\Ec(\vec{K})$ interacting with a quantized radiation field without interband transitions.
+In order to describe the interaction of a semiconductor with a multi-mode quantized electromagnetic field, we first assume a number of electrons $n_{\mathrm{e}}$ being excited solely into the lowest conduction band.
+We further assume that these are driven solely in this conduction band, without transitions to other bands.
+In other words, the process can be described by the band dispersion of the conduction band $\Ec(\vec{K})$ interacting with a quantized radiation field without interband transitions.